Australian Insulin Pump Choices

 The 770G cannot be used with any external closed-loop system, but it has its own hybrid closed-loop system built-in.

 This pump originally integrated with Medtronic’s Guardian2 Link CGM, but also supports the Guardian3 Link that was introduced with the 670G.

 However, it’s mainly used these days without CGM.
 And even for people not planning to pay for CGM Medtronic seems to be pushing everyone towards the 770G (which without CGM doesn’t seem to have much real difference to the 640G).
 But I gather the 640G might still be supplied in some circumstances.

 If a 640G does have CGM connected, it can use that data for “SmartGuard” which is their predictive-low-glucose-suspend (sometimes referred to as a “hypo minimiser”).

 The pump is supplied with a “Contour Next Link 2.4” BG meter, which links wirelessly (not using Bluetooth) to the pump.

-The reservoir and consumables are the same as the 770G.
+The reservoir, infusion sets, and battery are the same as the 770G/670G/etc.